Castles in Great Britain and Ireland: Social and cultural use

 By the middle of the century medieval ruined castles had become fashionable once again.
 They were considered an interesting counterpoint to the now conventional Palladian classical architecture, and a way of giving a degree of medieval allure to their new owners.
 Historian Oliver Creighton suggests that the ideal image of a castle by the 1750s included "broken, soft silhouettes and [a] decayed, rough appearance".
 In some cases the countryside surrounding existing castles was remodelled to highlight the ruins, as at Henderskelfe Castle, or at "Capability" Brown's reworking of Wardour Castle.
 Alternatively, ruins might be repaired and reinforced to present a more suitable appearance, as at Harewood Castle.
-In other cases mottes, such as that at Groby Castle, were reused as the bases for dramatic follies, or alternatively entirely new castle follies could be created; either from scratch or by reusing original stonework, as occurred during the building of Conygar Tower for which various parts of Dunster Castle were cannibalised.
+In other cases mottes, such as that at Groby Castle in Leicestershire, were reused as the bases for dramatic follies, or alternatively entirely new castle follies could be created; either from scratch or by reusing original stonework, as occurred during the building of Conygar Tower for which various parts of Dunster Castle were cannibalised.

 At the same time castles were becoming tourist attractions for the first time.
 By the 1740s Windsor Castle had become an early tourist attraction; wealthier visitors who could afford to pay the castle keeper could enter, see curiosities such as the castle's narwhal horn, and by the 1750s buy the first guidebooks.
 The first guidebook to Kenilworth Castle followed in 1777 with many later editions following in the coming decades.
 By the 1780s and 1790s visitors were beginning to progress as far as Chepstow, where an attractive female guide escorted tourists around the ruins as part of the popular Wye Tour.
 In Scotland Blair Castle became a popular attraction on account of its landscaped gardens, as did Stirling Castle with its romantic connections.
 Caernarfon in North Wales appealed to many visitors, especially artists.
 Irish castles proved less popular, partially because contemporary tourists regarded the country as being somewhat backward and the ruins therefore failed to provide the necessary romantic contrast with modern life.

 The appreciation of castles developed as the century progressed.
 During the 1770s and 1780s the concept of the picturesque ruin was popularised by the English clergyman William Gilpin.
 Gilpin published several works on his journeys through Britain, expounding the concept of the "correctly picturesque" landscape.
 Such a landscape, Gilpin argued, usually required a building such as a castle or other ruin to add "consequence" to the natural picture.
 Paintings in this style usually portrayed castles as indistinct, faintly coloured objects in the distance; in writing, the picturesque account eschewed detail in favour of bold first impressions on the sense.
 The ruins of Goodrich particularly appealed to Gilpin and his followers; Conwy was, however, too well preserved and uninteresting.
 By contrast the artistic work of antiquarians James Bentham and James Essex at the end of the century, while stopping short of being genuine archaeology, was detailed and precise enough to provide a substantial base of architectural fine detail on medieval castle features and enabled the work of architects such as Wyatt.